Linseed oil paints

 - Drying time: Depending on the ambient conditions (humidity, temperature) and the mixing components used, the Colour may take several hours to days to dry completely.

-Linseed oil paints can be treated with a further coat as required.
+Linseed oil paints can be re-treated with an additional coat as required.

 Regular maintenance is required, especially for exterior paints, in order to maintain protection against the effects of the weather.